WHAT IS THE BEST TIME TO GO ON SAFARI?

 WHAT IS YOUR TYPICAL GROUP SIZE?

-You determine the size of your group.
-Generally, those range between two and twelve guests with eight being the typical size.
+Since our safaris are all private departures for you and your family and friends, you determine the size of your group.
+Generally, they range between two and twelve guests with eight being the typical size.
 For the multi-generational safaris, it’s not usual for there to be 16 to 20 guests.

 WILL I HAVE WI-FI?